JimChr-R4GN4R/StegHideBruter/README.md

 # StegHideBruter
-This is a script that you can use to try many passwords with steghide and find the correct one to get the secret file from a stego image.
+This is a script based on Python3 that you can use to try many passwords with steghide and find the correct one to get the secret file from a stego image.

 ## Instructions
 ```